 Implementing new marketing and advertising strategies also could increase the risk of devoting significant capital and other resources to endeavors that do not prove to be cost effective.
 We also may incur marketing and advertising expenses significantly in advance of the time we anticipate recognizing revenue associated with such expenses and our marketing and advertising expenditures may not generate sufficient levels of brand awareness or result in increased revenue.
 Even if our marketing and advertising expenses result in increased sales, the increase might not offset our related expenditures.
-If we are unable to maintain our marketing and advertising channels on cost-effective terms or replace or supplement existing marketing and advertising channels with similarly or more effective channels, our marketing and advertising expenses could increase substantially, our consignor and buyer base could be adversely affected, and our business, operating results, financial condition and brand could suffer.
+If we are unable to maintain our marketing and advertising channels on cost-effective terms or replace or supplement existing marketing and advertising expenses could increase substantially, our consignor and buver base could be adversely affected, and our business, overating results, financial condition and brand could suffer.